Skip to main content

 Vulnerability IDThe identifier for the vulnerability.

-PACKAGEDetails about the vulnerability for the affected package.
+PACKAGEDetails about the vulnerability for the affected package or Windows application.

 PACKAGE_TAGSSame as PACKAGE.